ebdrup/json-schema-benchmark/reports/json-gate.md

 `validation of date-time strings, an invalid date-time string`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 `validation of date-time strings, case-insensitive T and Z`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 `validation of date-time strings, only RFC3339 not all of ISO 8601 are valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
+`validation of e-mail addresses, a valid e-mail address`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of e-mail addresses, an invalid e-mail address`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of e-mail addresses, tilde in local part is valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of e-mail addresses, tilde before local part is valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of e-mail addresses, tilde after local part is valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of e-mail addresses, dot before local part is not valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of e-mail addresses, dot after local part is not valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of e-mail addresses, two separated dots inside local part are valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of e-mail addresses, two subsequent dots inside local part are not valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)
+`validation of host names, a host name starting with an illegal character`|Expected result: `false` but validator returned: `true`
+`validation of host names, a host name containing illegal characters`|Expected result: `false` but validator returned: `true` `validation of host names, a host name with a component too long`|Expected result: `false` but validator returned: `true` `validation of host names, starts with hyphen`|Expected result: `false` but validator returned: `true` `validation of host names, ends with hyphen`|Expected result: `false` but validator returned: `true` `validation of host names, starts with underscore`|Expected result: `false` but validator returned: `true` `validation of host names, ends with underscore`|Expected result: `false` but validator returned: `true` `validation of host names, contains underscore`|Expected result: `false` but validator returned: `true` `validation of host names, exceeds maximum label length`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with too many components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with out-of-range values`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address without 4 components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address as an integer`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address as an integer (decimal)`|Expected result: `false` but validator returned: `true` `validation of IPv6 addresses, a valid IPv6 address`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, an IPv6 address with out-of-range values`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, an IPv6 address with too many components`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, an IPv6 address containing illegal characters`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, no digits is valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, leading colons is valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, trailing colons is valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, two sets of double colons is invalid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, mixed format with the ipv4 section as decimal octets`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, mixed format with double colons between the sections`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, mixed format with ipv4 section with octet out of range`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
+`validation of IPv6 addresses, mixed format with ipv4 section with a hex octet`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'ipv6' format`)
 `validation of URIs, a valid URL with anchor tag`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`)
 `validation of URIs, a valid URL with anchor tag and parantheses`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`)
 `validation of URIs, a valid URL with URL-encoded stuff`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`)